codeporting-translator/Docs/en/native/cs2cpp/developer-guide/codeporting-native-cs2cpp-attributes.md

 Foo::Bar(System::String(u"abc")); //If translated as 'Foo::Bar(u"abc")', this would call Foo::Bar(bool), not Foo::Bar(System::String&)
 {{< /highlight >}}

+### CppGenerateBeginEndMethods ###

+**Used on**: Field or Auto-property

+**Argument**: None.

+Forces porter to generate begin/end methods that will delegate begin/end methods of a field or an auto-property.

+The attribute triggering conditions is that for the type of a field or an auto-property to which the attribute is applied, the porter should generate begin/end methods, or this type is one of our system collections that have begin/end methods.

+This attribute has a lower priority than the CppNoBeginEndMethods attribute and a higher priority than the generate_begin_end_methods option.

+{{< highlight cs >}}
+public class Class0
+{
+  [CppGenerateBeginEndMethods]
+  protected List<int> list;
+}
+{{< /highlight >}}

+{{< highlight cpp >}}
+class Class0: public System::Object
+{
+    ...

+public:
+    /// A collection type whose iterator types is used as iterator types in the current collection. using iterator_holder_type = System::Collections::Generic::List<int32_t>;
+    /// Iterator type.
+    using iterator = typename iterator_holder_type::iterator;
+    /// Const iterator type.
+    using const_iterator = typename iterator_holder_type::const_iterator;

+public:

+    /// Gets iterator pointing to the first element (if any) of the collection.
+    /// @return An iterator pointing to the first element (if any) of the collection iterator begin() noexcept;
+    /// Gets iterator pointing right after the last element (if any) of the collection.
+    /// @return An iterator pointing right after the last element (if any) of the collection iterator end() noexcept;
+    /// Gets iterator pointing to the first element (if any) of the const-qualified instance of the collection.
+    /// @return An iterator pointing to the first element (if any) of the const-qualified instance of the collection const_iterator begin() const noexcept;
+    /// Gets iterator pointing right after the last element (if any) of the const-qualified instance of the collection.
+    /// @return An iterator pointing right after the last element (if any) of the const-qualified instance of the collection const_iterator end() const noexcept;
+    /// Gets iterator pointing to the first const-qualified element (if any) of the collection.
+    /// @return An iterator pointing to the first const-qualified element (if any) of the collection const_iterator cbegin() const noexcept;
+    /// Gets iterator pointing right after the last const-qualified element (if any) of the collection.
+    /// @return An iterator pointing right after the last const-qualified element (if any) of the collection const_iterator cend() const noexcept;

+    ...
+};
+{{< /highlight >}}

 ### CppIgnoreBaseType ###

 **Used on**: Type